 Depending on which service you join, you may have a further induction period during which training is more intensive, or regular updates as often as necessary, and you may go on visits with an established volunteer.

 You will also receive a Volunteers Handbook which contains the rules and guidelines you need to ensure the clients you help receive the maximum care and benefit from your efforts.
 It is vital that everyone involved with Age UK Solihull acts in a professional manner and understands the requirement for firm policies about such things as confidentiality and safety, and the procedures to follow that ensure smooth-running services, with the minimum of complications.
 I'd like to find out more.

-If you would like more information and a chat about the services that particularly interest you, please telephone us for more information or complete our Expression of Interest form and we will contact you to discuss making a full application.
+If you would like more information and a chat about the services that particularly interest you, please email or telephone us for more information or complete our Expression of Interest form and we will contact you to discuss making a full application.

 You will then have a chance to meet the Service Co-ordinator for the service that interests you for an informal interview to make sure both sides are happy to go forward.